-We combine granular credit register data for all euro-area banks and carbon emission data to address two related research questions: do banks penalize climate risk in their lending activity?
+We combine granular credit register data for all euro-area banks and carbon emission data to address two related research questions: do banks penalize climate risk in their lending activity, over and above its effect on credit risk?
 If so, is the climate risk premium that they require affected by monetary policy?
 Neither one is an obvious question.

 In principle, banks should care about their clients' exposure to climate risk only insofar as this affects their default risk: for instance, a bank lending to an oil company should take into account the risk that carbon taxes or environmental regulations may end up forcing the company into default.
 However, the typical models that banks use to assess credit risk may be unable to capture tail-risk events such as future changes in regulation or in technology.
-Moreover, these models may fail to capture the systemic risk arising from adverse environmental shocks or unforeseen changes in carbon taxes, and to allow for the resulting concerns of macroprudential regulators.
+Moreover, these models may fail to capture the systemic risk arising from adverse environmental shocks or unforeseen changes in carbon taxes, and to allow for the resulting concerns of macroprudential regulators: indeed the climate stress test carried out in 2022 by the European Central Bank (ECB) on the most significant euroarea banks may have raised banks' attention to climate risk over and above its effects on individual clients' solvency.
 Last but not least, banks may internalize social concerns about climate risk for reputational reasons, in response to pressure from the media, depositors and activist shareholders.
-However, media attention and investors' activism may be less successful in affecting banks' environmental record than that of mutual or pension funds, because banks' loan portfolios are typically far more opaque than the securities portfolios of institutional investors.
-This may explain why so far the evidence on whether banks price climate risk in their lending policies is far less clear cut than that regarding the pricing of climate risk in security markets.
+However, media attention and investors' activism may be less successful in affecting banks' environmental record than that of, say, a mutual fund or a pension fund, because banks' loan portfolios are typically far more opaque than the securities portfolios of institutional investors.
+This probably explains why so far the evidence on whether banks price climate risk in their lending policies is far less clear cut than that regarding the pricing of climate risk in bond and stock markets.

-Our evidence is that euro-area banks not only price the current climate risk exposure of the firms they lend to, but also their future exposure: they charge a higher interest rate to firms with higher current carbon emissions, controlling for standard sources of credit risk, but a lower rate to those that commit to reduce their emissions in the future.
+Our evidence is that euro-area banks not only price the current climate risk exposure of the firms they lend to, but also their future exposure: they charge a higher interest rate to firms with higher current carbon emissions, controlling for their probability of default, but a lower rate to those that commit to reduce their emissions in the future.
 Moreover, we find that banks that publicly commit to environmentally responsible lending policies charge a higher climate risk premium to high-emission firms and give a larger discount to firms that commit to lower their future emissions.

-Whether changes in monetary policy affect the climate risk premia charged by banks on polluting firms is an even less obvious question, and in fact a still unexplored one.
+Whether changes in monetary policy may affect the climate risk premia charged by banks on polluting firms is an even less obvious question, and in fact a still unexplored one.
 Two standard models of the effects of monetary policy on financial intermediation yield opposite predictions on this issue.

 On one hand, models of the risk-taking channel of monetary policy can be extended to encompass climate risk.
 Recall that these models predict that expansionary monetary policy induces banks to reduce monitoring efforts and lend to riskier borrowers, engaging in yield-seeking policies, while restrictive monetary policy has the opposite effect (Acharya and Naqvi, 2012; Adrian and Shin, 2009; Borio and Zhu, 2012; Dell'Ariccia, Laeven, and Marquez, 2014).
-Extending these models to climate risk, a monetary expansion would comparatively favor high-emission firms, and symmetrically a monetary restriction would comparatively favor low-emission ones.
+Extending these models to climate risk, a monetary expansion should lead banks to lower the climate risk premium they charge to high-emission firms relative to low-emission ones, and symmetrically a monetary restriction should induce banks to raise this premium: in this framework, monetary expansions would be less environmentally friendly than monetary restrictions.